News & Updates

 OK CYA Read Harder Challenge (PDF)

-If you are an Oklahoma librarian and work with kids and teens, sign up for the ODL Youth Services updates.
-Email Trisha Hutcherson to let her know you want to be added.
+If you are an Oklahoma librarian and work with patrons age 0 to 18, sign up for the ODL Youth Services updates.
+Email Trisha Hutcherson with your contact information.